uPortal-Attic/uportal-app-framework/docs/upgrading.md

 At a glance notes for upgrading apps between major versions.

+## 17 to 18

+18.0.0 drops direct instantiation of Google Analytics in favor of hard-coded usage of Google Tag Manager.
+Tag Manager is an additional layer of abstraction in front of, among other things, Google Analytics.

+Configuring a Google Analytics property id in `config.json` no longer has any effect.

+In order for an application using framework version 18 and later to continue to participate in Google Analytics, WPS will need to provision it in one or both of the relevant Google Tag Manager organizations.

 ## 11.x.x to 12.x.x

 12.0.0 removes features that supported "announcements" and `/features`.
 This may